ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-A producer and consumer of a JWP may agree to use Header Parameter names that are Private Names (names that are not Registered Header Parameter names (#RegisteredHeaderParameterName) or Public Header Parameter names (#PublicHeaderParameterName).
+A producer and consumer of a JWP may agree to use Header Parameter names that are Private Names (names that are not Registered Header Parameter names (#RegisteredHeaderParameterNames) or Public Header Parameter names (#PublicHeaderParameterName).
 Unlike Public Header Parameter names,
 Private Header Parameter names are subject to collision and